dam90/astrometry/README.md

 * Has astrometry.net compiled and ready for use at the command line
 * Has astrometry.net python libraries compiled added to the Python path
-* Has a preconfigured NOVA server (basic settings) that launches with a single command
+* Has a preconfigured Nova server (basic settings) that launches with a single command

 I tried to provide some documentation of what's happening here.
 Check out [base](./base), [astrometry](./astrometry), and [nova](./nova) for docs on each aspect of the build.